-The unit consists of five research groups – Bodin, Brulin, Falkstedt, Forsman, and Selander.
+The unit consists of five research groups – Bodin, Brulin, Falkstedt, Håkansta and Selander.

 Cohorts and epidemiological research

-Within the unit, the multidimensional job exposure matrix SWEJEM is also being developed for the classification of exposure to chemicals, particles, noise, vibrations, physical strain, psychosocial factors, and precarious employment conditions.
-SWEJEM is used in large-scale epidemiological cohort studies and is a national research infrastructure.
-We also have several extensive datasets where health outcomes among working men and women are studied over time: ATHOS, SNOW, and SWIP, as well as the mother-child cohort FAIR.
-Health outcomes studied include cardiovascular disease, cancer, pregnancy complications, mental health issues, and exclusion from the labor market due to health problems.
+Within the unit, the multidimensional job exposure matrix SWEJEM is being developed to classify exposure to chemicals, particles, noise, vibrations, physical strain, psychosocial factors, and precarious employment conditions.
+SWEJEM is used in large-scale epidemiological cohort studies and constitutes a national research infrastructure.
+We also maintain several extensive datasets in which health outcomes among working men and women are studied over time: ATHOS, SNOW, and SWIP, as well as the mother–child cohort FAIR.
+Health outcomes studied include cardiovascular disease, cancer, pregnancy complications, mental health conditions, and exclusion from the labour market due to health problems.

 Measurement projects

-The unit also conducts ongoing measurement projects at workplaces where new measurement methods for ergonomic strain are evaluated with smart textiles alongside more traditional measurements of particles, chemicals, noise, and vibrations in relation to biomarkers.
-Additionally, the work environment is evaluated using qualitative methods, and new types of workplace interventions are developed and assessed.
+The unit also conducts measurement projects in workplace settings, where new methods for assessing ergonomic strain are evaluated using smart textiles alongside more traditional measurements of particles, chemicals, noise, and vibrations in relation to biomarkers.
+In addition, the work environment is assessed using qualitative methods, and new types of workplace interventions are developed and evaluated.

 Ongoing research projects